And welcome back, Rush Limbaugh and the EIB Network.

 This morning on Capitol Hill during the hearings.

-They wrote in broad terms, they couldn't foresee every challenge.
+They couldn't foresee every challenge.

 What's your response to the criticism of you that was made because you agreed with Justice Marshall?